All about Duo

 Select the device you want to use and then choose your authentication method.

 Call Me Authenticate via phone callback.
-Duo Push Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iPhone, Android, or BlackBerry device).
+Duo Push Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iPhone or Android device).
 Just review the request and tap Approve to log in.
 Enter a Passcode

 Log in using a passcode, either generated with Duo Mobile, sent via SMS, generated by your hardware token, or provided by an administrator.